tgroeppmaier/cub3d/README.md

 worked on getting initial whitespace of the map part, but need different approach due to the whitespace already been skipped when the check_invalid_char function is called.
 Need to check if there is whitespace skipped again unnecessarily

+10.02.
+create_map function needs to start reading from the map part of the file

 ### progress